ElFalch/lund-farm/README.md

 ### Lighthouse Testing

-- Automated testing for performance, accessibility and best practises was conducted using the [Lighthouse tool](https://developer.chrome.com/docs/lighthouse) within Chrome DevTools.
+- Automated testing of the deployed site for performance, accessibility and best practises was conducted using the [Lighthouse tool](https://developer.chrome.com/docs/lighthouse) within Chrome DevTools.

 #### Lighthouse Report Summaries